 - Athletes: Bodybuilders and muscle-bound athletes may have body weights which would ordinarily put them in an unhealthy weight range.
 However, their “extra” weight comes from hypertrophy (lots of muscle) rather than excess fat.
 Muscle is not associated with poor health outcomes in the way that fat is.
 Thus, even with an “unhealthy” BMI, a muscled athlete has a healthy weight.

 - Torres Strait Islander, Aboriginal, Polynesian, and some other broad population groups have statistically different body proportions to the populations from which BMI is derived.
-According to government reports, this may mean that people from these groups require a different BMI range system.
+According to government reports, this may mean that people from these groups require a different range system.

 - People with low muscle mass face the opposite issue to people with high muscle mass.
 A person with a low proportion of body weight coming from muscles may have a healthy BMI, yet still be overweight.
 This problem is an especial concern for the elderly, who experience age-related sarcopenia (muscle atrophy).